philburk/hmsl/README.md

 The XCode project was exported using the ProJucer tool.
 JUCE is not required to build HMSL.
+New C/C++ files should only be added using the ProJucer.

 ### Compiling the JUCE port
 * Launch the XCode project at "HMSL/native/juce/Builds/MacOSX/JuceHMSL.xcodeproj".